Advice Moving to a CCRC

 A Smarter Long-Term Care Option

 Fortunately, there’s a senior living solution that offers personal and financial protection throughout the aging process.
-It’s called a Life Plan Community – also known as a Continuing Care Retirement Community, or CCRC.
+It’s called a continuing care retirement community, or CCRC.

-Life Plan Communities also offer full-service dining areas, a major benefit to seniors who otherwise may not have received nutritious, daily meals.
+Full-service dining at a CCRC is a significant benefit to seniors who may not otherwise have access to nutritious, daily meals.
 Residents in these communities find fresh, well-balanced menus, served by an executive chef and culinary staff.
-Seniors who develop healthy eating habits enjoy lower risks of obesity, heart disease and certain cancers.
+The benefits of healthy eating include lower risks of obesity, heart disease and certain types of cancer.

-For seniors in the Redding area, a Life Plan Community is more than just a convenient, cost-effective alternative to expensive in-home health services.
-It’s a friendly, welcoming setting in which to begin a new chapter of life.
+A CCRC is more than just a convenient, cost-effective alternative to expensive in-home health services; It’s a friendly, welcoming setting in which to begin an exciting new chapter of life where opportunities abound and Lifecare provides peace of mind about future care expenses.

 Am I ready to consider a Life Plan Community?

-Choosing a Life Plan Community is a big decision, one that should be based several factors including your current living arrangements, financial situation and long-term goals for yourself.
-Here are a few other questions to consider, such as:
+Choosing a CCRC is a big decision, one that should take several factors into account, including your current living arrangements, financial situation and long-term goals for yourself.
+When considering moving to a CCRC, here are a few things to ask yourself:

 • Am I worried about being a burden to family or friends?

-• Residents often state that moving to a Life Plan Community was a gift to their adult children.
+Residents often say that moving to a CCRC was a gift to their adult children.
 Their families can rest easy, knowing Mom and Dad are secure and have a safe neighborhood to call their own.

-• Will I be able to continue enjoying a rewarding and social lifestyle in my own house?
+• Will I be able to continue enjoying a rewarding and social lifestyle?

 • Has home maintenance become more difficult than it used to be?

-• A Life Plan Community takes care of upkeep, inside and out.
-On-campus staff will handle maintenance, installations and repairs.
-Also, yardwork, landscaping and snow removal are the responsibilities of the community, not the residents.
+A CCRC takes care of maintenance, inside and out.
+On-campus staff will handle installations and repairs.
+Yard work, landscaping and snow removal are the responsibilities of the community, not the residents.

 • Do I feel safe in my home and in my neighborhood?

-• A Life Plan Community is typically staffed with round-the-clock security.
-Often communities are gated to manage who enters.
+Round-the-clock security is often a feature at a CCRC.
+Many communities are gated to manage who enters.
 Staff will know your name and will protect your residence while you’re out for the day or traveling.

 Understanding Options, Benefits of Lifecare